Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 2/5 - 🟢 Too Easy |

-**Reasoning:** The informed clues are very direct and specific, making it relatively easy for the informed player to identify 'song'.
-The misinformed and fake clues do not create effective or productive confusion/misdirection within the game's given choices, thus not adding sufficient challenge or strategic depth.
+**Reasoning:** The game leans towards being too easy for the informed player.
+The 'INFORMED' clues are remarkably clear and specific, making it very straightforward to identify 'song'.
+The 'MISINFORMED' and 'FAKE' clues are not subtle or effective enough in their deception.
+The misinformed clues are too direct, and one of the fake clues points to an option outside the given choices, reducing the overall challenge and sophisticated misdirection for the disinformers.

 ---